aptivator/suffixer/README.md

 method returns an array of results.
 Each result is an array containing a string that includes a searched-for substring plus indices at which a pattern occurs.
-When nothing is found, the function returns an empty array.  `includes()` also takes an optional configurations' parameter that just for the method's invocation will override a tree's global settings.
+When nothing is found, the function returns an empty array.  `includes()` also takes an optional configurations' parameter that just for a method's invocation will override a tree's global settings.

 *Selecting Strings that Include a String Pattern*